icehawk/icehawk.github.io/Contents/docs/icehawk/routing.md

 ## What is a route?

-A route basically consists of an URI pattern instance and an request handler instance.
+A route basically consists of a URI pattern instance and a request handler instance.

 A pattern is expressed as an object implementing the interface `IceHawk\IceHawk\Routing\Interfaces\ProvidesMatchResult`.